Jahangir-B/hangman-ml-challenge/README.md

 - **Fair Competition**: Consistent evaluation for all participants
 - **Python Only**: No external languages or frameworks required

-## API Endpoint
+## Project Submission

-**IMPORTANT**: Contact the instructor to obtain the API endpoint for project submission.
+**IMPORTANT**: Contact the admin to request submission access for your project.

-**Note**: The API endpoint is not included in this repository for security reasons.
-Please reach out to the instructor for the submission URL and any required credentials.
+**Note**: Submission details are not included in this repository for security reasons.
+Please reach out to the admin for the submission process and any required credentials.

 ## Security & Safety

 This repository is designed to be safe and self-contained:
-- No hardcoded credentials or API keys
+- No hardcoded credentials or keys
 - Protected by `.gitignore` to prevent sensitive file commits
-- Contact instructor for API endpoints
+- Contact admin for submission access

 ## Getting Help

 - Check the starter template for examples
 - Test your bot locally before submitting
 - Use the sample words for quick testing
-- Submit early and often to see your progress
+- Contact the admin for submission access
 - Follow security best practices when working with the repository

 Good luck with your Hangman ML Challenge!